M.

 Workflow

-The architecture should make the recommendation believable.
+The architecture should make the brief and plan believable.

 Content Brief